chilipeppr/workspace-esp32-lua/README.md

-# com-chilipeppr-workspace-terminal
+# com-chilipeppr-workspace-nodemcu
-A new workspace if you just want to use the Terminal on its own.
+A ChiliPeppr Workspace that lets you interact with the NodeMCU device.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Workspace / Terminal
+## ChiliPeppr Workspace / NodeMCU

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does